uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/tag.md

 - text-color `<color>`
 - background-color `<color>`
 - icon `<image>`
+- colorize-icon `<bool>`: If set to true, the icon will be colorized to the same color as the tag’s text color.
+Defaults to true.
 - icon-placement `<IconTextPlacement>`: can be `start`, `end` or `hidden`.
 Defaults to `hidden`.

 ## Example